umn-caps/ATD-TheJaybackMachine/README.md

 ### BeautifulSoup
 [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) "is a Python library for pulling data out of HTML and XML files."
 It is used in the script to find and replace the page id in URLs in pages for the Library Course page.

-### pandas
-pandas "is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
-It allows for the creation of spreadsheets that can be manipulated in Python. pandas is used for the multiple course update features since that is how imported spreadsheets are read and is also how the script tracks the progress of migrations in Canvas.

 ## Credits
 * Avery Pierce-McGovern <mcgovera@umn.edu>, Project Lead/Project Manager